 Strong home-school connections are essential to the success of our dual language programs.
 There are many things that we can do collaboratively to help foster these connections.
-Framingham Public Schools’ Bilingual Department and schools will:
+Framingham Public Schools’ Multilingual Department and schools will:

-- hold periodic meetings to educate parents on dual language related topics such as: program design, language acquisition, helping with homework, biliteracy development, and assessment practices.
+hold periodic meetings to educate parents on Dual Language related topics such as: program design, language acquisition, helping with homework, biliteracy development, and assessment practices.

 Barbieri K-5; Walsh Middle 6-8; Framingham HS 9-12

-Potter Road K-2
+Potter Road K-5